jacobobryant/biff/libs/fx/README.md

 # biff.fx

-Remove effects from your application logic with state machines.
+Turn your functions into pure state machines.

 biff.fx lets you split up a regular effectful function into a set of pure "state functions" where effects happen in the transitions between states.
 This allows